Sanjeev Arora (physician): Awards and honors

-2021 Brock Prize in Education Innovation

-The Brock Prize in Education Innovation rewards ideas proven to enhance education while achieving a global impact, universal accessibility and a proven track record.
-Dr. Arora received this award for his founding of and work with Project ECHO.
+Recent awards include The Brock Prize in Education Innovation rewards ideas proven to enhance education while achieving a global impact, universal accessibility and a proven track record.
+Arora received this award for his founding of and work with Project ECHO.

-2020 Zoomtopia Innovation Award

-Dr. Arora and Project ECHO received the Innovation Award for Exceptional Healthcare for the use of Zoom in hospitals and clinics.
+Arora and Project ECHO received the Innovation Award for Exceptional Healthcare for the use of Zoom in hospitals and clinics.
 Since the start of the pandemic, Project ECHO has used Zoom to deliver critical information and education about COVID-19 to hospitals and healthcare clinics around the world, providing them the knowledge they need to treat the virus and save lives.
 Project ECHO has been leveraging Zoom to reach healthcare workers since 2013.

-2019 Distinguished Public Service Award

-Dr. Arora received both the New Mexico Distinguished Public Service Award and the Lifetime Achievement Award from Governor Michelle Lujan Grisham.
+Arora received both the New Mexico Distinguished Public Service Award and the Lifetime Achievement Award from Governor Michelle Lujan Grisham.
 The awards recognize outstanding service by both public employees and private citizens who volunteer their time to public service.